franktatjana/viewpoint/README.md

 # viewpoint
-A landing space for thoughts on operations, automation, and solving problems the market hasn't named yet.
+A landing space for thoughts on operations, automation, and structure .